Microscopic view of rod-shaped microbes in a biofilm, used in wastewater treatment, at 10,000x magnification.

 Therefore, by the first half of the 20th century, modified biofilms were used in ASP of wastewater treatment.

-Various studies and research have been conducted over many decades and continue to happen to boost the performance of biological wastewater treatment using biofilms.
+Various studies and research have been conducted over many decades and continue to be conducted to improve the performance of biological wastewater treatment using biofilms.

 Biofilms in wastewater treatment systems are found to be much more efficient and effective than planktonic cells.

-Also, wastewater plants provide a continuous flow of food in the form of carbon and other nutrients present in the waste, which is a perfect environment for microbes to survive and thrive.
+Also, wastewater plants provide a continuous flow of food, carbon, and other nutrients in the form of waste, which is a perfect environment for microbes to survive and thrive.

-One of the major goals of the wastewater treatment process is to remove biological nutrients as they pollute water bodies and cause eutrophication, leading to fish kills and the destruction of the aquatic ecosystem.
+One of the major goals of wastewater treatment is to remove biological nutrients that pollute water bodies and cause eutrophication, leading to fish kills and the destruction of aquatic ecosystems.

-These floc are the same as biofilms, having a protective environment formed with EPS and microorganisms.
+These flocs are similar to biofilms, with a protective environment formed by EPS and microorganisms.

 It is known to break down a wide variety of organic compounds, nitrogen and phosphorus compounds, etc.

-Additionally, due to its sticky characteristic, it is capable of capturing pathogens, nanoparticles, and also heavy metals.
+Additionally, due to its stickiness, it can capture pathogens, nanoparticles, and heavy metals.

-In situations where wastewater systems receive extensive waste load, biofilms help bacteria to recover faster and boost the treatment process.
+In situations where wastewater systems receive a heavy waste load, biofilms help bacteria recover more quickly and improve treatment.

 Developmental Stages of Biofilms in Wastewater Treatment